trackme518/reaper_automation/README.md

 6. Make sure the tracks you want to use are not muted and ones you don’t are muted
 7. Press play button if needed (not necessary for microphone / line inputs)

+## Spatial Audio
+We are using [IEM Spatial Audio suite](https://plugins.iem.at/) VSTs as a spatial audio engine.
+For panning over the spherical surface you should use StereoEncoder plugin (direction change only), for panning in 3D space (cartesian coordinates) use RoomEncoder VST.
+AIIRA decoder will calculate volumes / gains for specific speaker layout.
+Since the AIIRA decoder is expecting convex shapes we also include virtual speakers to create more or less uniform speaker distribution around the center.
+These virtual speakers does not exists and they do not produce sound, they are included in the layout to get better sound distribution from the real speakers.
+You can read more about that at [IEM website](https://plugins.iem.at/docs/allradecoder/).

 ## Video overview of the Reaper DAW
 https://youtu.be/dGiwkbu3KS0